w3f/polkadot-wiki/docs/learn/learn-guides-staking.md

 ![Nominate validators](../assets/staking/Nomination-Pools-5.png)

-The `state-toggler` can update the pool’s state to blocked through `setState` extrinsic and kick members by calling `unbond` and `withdrawUnbonded`.
+The `bouncer` can update the pool’s state to blocked through `setState` extrinsic and kick members by calling `unbond` and `withdrawUnbonded`.
 (The state can also be toggled back to open).

 ### Destruction

 A pool can be pushed into the “destroying” state via one of:

-- The state-toggler sets the pool to “destroying”.
+- The bouncer sets the pool to “destroying”.
 - Any account can set the pool to destroying if over 90% of the pool's active bonded balance has been slashed.
 - When a pool is in ‘destroying’ state, `unbond` and `withdrawUnbonded` become permissionless, so